k98kurz/hrw/readme.md

 ## Usage

 The simplest method for using this algorithm is to use the `choose` function specifying just the `content_id` and the `replica_ids`.
-Doing so will return a deterministic, dynamically-sized list of replica IDs.
+Doing so will return 2 deterministic, dynamically-sized lists of replica IDs: the first list is the replicas that should store/cache the content, and the second list is the rest of the replicas ordered by the likelihood they have the content.
+This second list is useful as a fallback: in case none of the chosen replicas have the content, possibly due to their recent entry into the network, the remaining replicas can be queried in order of descending likelihood of success.
+For load balancing purposes, the order of chosen replica IDs should be shuffled before querying, but the order of fallback replicas should remain ordered for resilience.

 ```python
 from hashlib import sha256